-- Uneven or misaligned bite
+- An uneven or misaligned bite

 - Damaged dental restorations

 Your dentist will usually only recommend a full mouth reconstruction if you have several problems that need to be resolved.
 The first step is to meet with your dentist to discuss your goals.
 He or she will then perform a full dental exam and create a plan – usually comprised of several different procedures – to resolve your issues.
-Your plan may consist restorative, orthodontic, or cosmetic procedures, or a combination of some of all of those.
+Your plan may consist of restorative, orthodontic, cosmetic procedures, or a combination of some or all of those.
 If you have cracked or chipped teeth, your dentist may recommend a cosmetic procedure like porcelain veneers, for example.
 If you have crooked teeth as well, you may require an orthodontic solution such as clear braces.
 Missing teeth might be replaced by dental bridges or dental implants, for example.
 Each plan is specially designed to resolve whatever issues may exist with that patient.

 It’s important to remember that a full mouth reconstruction often requires several procedures performed over the course of many visits to the dental office.
 The entire process may take weeks or months to complete.
 But when the end result is a fully functional set of healthy teeth, most patients would agree that it is time well spent.

 If you are suffering from several dental issues, talk to your dentist today about a full mouth reconstruction.
 No matter what problems you may have, chances are that your dentist can develop a reconstruction plan to resolve those issues and return you to a fully functional set of teeth.
-Thanks to the full mouth reconstruction process, no patient will ever have to live with the inconvenience, pain or embarrassment of poor oral health!
+Thanks to the full mouth reconstruction process, no patient will ever have to live with the inconvenience, pain, or embarrassment of poor oral health!

 FREE Exam & X- Rays